Welcome to Customer Review Period 2023

 The City issues property assessment notices each year in early January, which begins a Customer Review Period.
-This year’s* Customer Review Period ran from January 5 - March 14, 2022.
-Though the 2022 Customer Review Period is now closed, taxpayers are encouraged to review their property details throughout the year.
-In doing so, property owners help to maintain current and accurate annual property assessments which ensures a fair and equitable assessment and tax process.
+This year’s* Customer Review Period runs from January 4 - March 13, 2023.

 Determining your fair share of property tax

 How your property assessment helps determine your property tax bill

 Step 1: Review your assessment notice

 Check the accuracy of your property details and search for comparable properties and sales in your area to ensure your assessment is fair and equitable.
 It is important to confirm your property details are correct.
 Here’s how:

 - Link your property and account using your roll number and access code.

 - If this is your first time logging into Assessment Search, you will need to register for a City myID account.